richpl/PyBasic/README.md

 * It is not possible to renumber a program.
 This would require considerable extra functionality.
 * Negative values are printed with a space (e.g. '- 5') in program listings because of tokenization.
 This does not affect functionality.
+* Note that variable names must only consist of alphabetic characters, not numbers or special characters (e.g. *MYVAR5* and *MY_VAR* are invalid).
+Alphanumeric variable names that include special characters such as underscores are a possible future enhancement.